MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-14-jan-zehrfeld.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wsAwnTjvh4Y" frameborder="0" allowfullscreen></iframe>
 </div>

 This is the first videoconference interview I've done with the site.
 There are some issues that I'm figuring out.
 This was a great learning experience for me, which probably makes it a less enjoyable viewing and listening experience.
-Anyone who complains will be justified and will be called a "freeloader."
+Anyone who complains will be justified, but will also be called a "freeloader."

 ## Interview transcript